stormpath/stormpath-console-guide/source/directories-saml-sp.rst

 #.
 You will now be on the "Configure SAML" page.
 Copy your Directory's "Assertion Consumer Service URL" into the "Single sign on URL" field, replacing the dummy value.

 #.
 Copy the "Entity ID" URN into the "Audience URI (SP Entity ID)", also replacing the dummy value.

+#. *(IdP-initiated Flow Only)* Copy the RelayState JWT from Step 3.3 into the "Default RelayState" box.

 Step 5: Configure Your Application in Stormpath
 """""""""""""""""""""""""""""""""""""""""""""""